TonyZhangND/GoOvid/README.md

 the ground up.
 Ovid was implemented in C, using libuv as the messaging substrate.
 For the present work, I'm writing everything Go, to practice architecting my own system.

+This directory has the following folders:

+	chatroom:   A toy system used as a warm up exercise.
+It is a redesign of an undergrad project that I originally did in Python.
+	commons:	Package containing common GoOvid definitions.
+	configs:	Contains the GoOvid configuration files (.json), and Go package with the utilities to parse those files.
+	server:     Package containing the main server layer of GoOvid.

 ## Why this

 1. Practice writing code and learn a new language